The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Numerical Experiments

-When the DCM is outside the scope of RUM and the regularity is violated, the Markov chain and MNL model may fail to specify the choice behavior correctly.
-In this section, we generate choice data using the comparison-based DCM \citep{huber1982adding}, described below.
+\Copy{rev:variation2}{ When the DCM is outside the scope of RUM and the regularity is violated, the Markov chain and MNL model may fail to specify the choice behavior correctly.
+Next, we generate choice data using the comparison-based DCM \citep{huber1982adding}, described below.
 Consumers implicitly score various attributes of the products in the assortment.
 Then they undergo an internal round-robin tournament of all the products.
 When comparing two products from the assortment, the customer checks their attributes and counts the number of preferable attributes of both products.
-Eventually, the customer count the total number of ``wins'' in the pairwise comparisons.
+Eventually, the customer counts the total number of ``wins'' in the pairwise comparisons.
 Here we assume that customers choose with equal probability if there is a tie.

 In the experiment, we consider $N = 10$ products.
 Consumers are divided into $k=2$ different types, whose proportions are randomly generated between 0 and 1.
 Each type assigns uniform random variables between 0 and 1 to the five attributes of all the products (including the no-purchase option).
 Again we use the RMSE in \eqref{RMSE_soft} to compare the predictive accuracy.
 Like in the previous experiment, each setting is simulated 100 times.
-The result is shown in Table~\ref{tab:comparison result}.
+The result is shown in Table~\ref{tab:comparison result}.}

-Because of the irregularity, both the MNL and the Markov chain DCM are outperformed by the random forest, especially when the data size increases.
+\Copy{rev:variation3}{ Because of the irregularity, both the MNL and the Markov chain DCM are outperformed by the random forest, especially when the data size increases.
 Notice that as $T\to\infty$, the random forest is able to achieve diminishing RMSE, while the other two models do not improve because of the misspecification error.
 Like the previous experiment, the random forest achieves stable performances with small standard deviations.